totalintegrity/totalintegrity/content/contact.md

 ## Contact

 Ready to secure your critical infrastructure and ensure full NIS2 compliance?
-Get in touch with us to discuss your operational needs or schedule a comprehensive audit with Total Integrity.
+Get in touch with us to discuss your operational needs or schedule a comprehensive audit with Total integrity.

 **Direct Contact:**
 * **Email:** ops@totalintegrity.eu